Standpoint feminism: Establishing a standpoint

 There has been agreement between feminist standpoint theorists that a standpoint is not just a perspective that is occupied simply by the fact of being a woman.
 Whereas a perspective is occupied as a matter of the fact of one's socio-historical position and may well provide the starting point for the emergence of a standpoint, a standpoint is earned through the experience of collective political struggle, a struggle that requires both science and politics.
-He then went to say that while both the dominant and the dominated occupy perspectives, the dominated are much more successfully placed to achieve a standpoint.
+While both the dominant and the dominated occupy perspectives, the dominated are much more successfully placed to achieve a standpoint.
 However, this is not saying that those who occupy perspectives that are not-marginalized cannot help in reaching a shared critical consciousness with relation to the effects of power structures and epistemic production.
 For example, much of conventional science research produces knowledge understood through male-biased worldviews that isolate women from their own realities.
 Only through such struggles can we begin to see beneath the appearances created by an unjust social order to the reality of how this social order is in fact constructed and maintained.
 This need for struggle emphasizes the fact that a feminist standpoint is not something that anyone can have simply by claiming it.
 It is an achievement.
 A standpoint differs in this respect from a perspective, which anyone can have simply by "opening one's eyes".